melaniesigrid/Montecasino_Restaurant/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to everyone at Montecasino and the design studio that worked with us.
-- Inspiration
-- etc

 ## 📝 License